 In essence, making the effort to look after yourself will make you feel good, and the better you feel about yourself, the better you’ll feel about other areas in your life whether it’s your family, your work or your relationships with others.

 1) This is an odd one to start with but… don’t feel like you have to work from home just because the option is there.
-I have the option to work from home but I choose not to for most of the time as I like to have people around me and I struggle to be as productive from home.
+I have the option to work from home but I choose not to some of the time as I like to have people around me and I struggle to be as productive from home.
 Lots of employers will be in a position to give you the option so if working from home isn’t for you then shout up!

 2) Make sure you have a way to keep in touch with your colleagues so if there isn’t already something in place for you then get something set up.
-If you’re a lone worker who doesn’t really have workmates to keep in touch with then maybe look to see if you have other friends who are in the same boat and set up a regular little check-in, just so you have
+If you’re a lone worker who doesn’t really have workmates to keep in touch with then maybe look to see if you have other friends who are in the same boat and set up a regular little check-in, just so you have someone to talk to outside of your own family circle.

 3) Have a dedicated work area if you have space in your house, preferably somewhere you can just close off at the end of the day so you don’t have to see your work stuff once you finish at the end of the day.
 A separate workspace is really good so you have a clear divide between your work and home life.
 Try and work in an area with plenty of natural light.